hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 ---
 ## Summary

-- Nix Flakes improve reproducibility across systems
+- Nix Flakes improve reproducibility
     - Lock dependencies

-- Provide a more standard way to configure system
+- Provide a more standard way to configure Nix

 - Are an EXPERIMENTAL feature still

 {{% /section %}}